 Many factors go into a new or used car payment.
 But it’s easy to estimate a car payment by using the Autotrader car payment calculator.
 It incorporates all the factors you will need to calculate the payment on the vehicle you want to buy, including loan amount and terms plus interest.
 Our guide on the topic breaks down more helpful information about what you need to know when determining your car payment.

-When using the car payment calculator, you can fill in information like car price, interest rate, and loan terms.
-It also provides a place to add your sales tax rate for your local area.
-You can also insert down payment information and any car trade-in value with an amount you owe, if any, in the tool.
+Using the car payment calculator, fill in information like car price, interest rate and loan terms.
+The calculator also provides a place to add the sales tax rate for your local area.
+To get closer to seeing the actual payment, be sure to insert your down payment information plus your car’s trade-in value, including any amount you owe.
 That’s how you calculate monthly car payments.
-If you need help determining the trade-in value of your vehicle, use our car valuation tool to get an estimate.
+Need help determining the trade-in value of your vehicle?
+Easy!
+Use our car valuation tool to get an estimate.

-Car loan payments get calculated by banks and other lenders using complex formulas.
+Banks and other lenders calculate car loan payments using complex formulas.
 For example, a bank determines the interest rate you qualify for based on your credit score, debt-to-income ratio, and other factors.
 Suppose you pre-qualify for a car loan and know the interest rate and the sales tax rate in your area.
 In that case, it’s easy to calculate and estimate your vehicle loan payment using our car calculator tool.

 To determine your car payment with interest, you would first shop around with different banks and lenders.
-That way, you can choose the best interest rate you can qualify for based on your credit history and other factors.
-Using our car payment calculator, you can add interest and the tool amortizes the amount and provides an estimate of what you can expect your car payment to be with interest.
+That way, you can find the best interest rate you can qualify for based on your credit history and other factors.
+Using our car payment calculator, you can add interest and the tool amortizes the amount (aka “spreads out the amount over time”) and provides an estimate of what you can expect your car payment to be with interest factored in.

 According to credit agency Experian’s State of the Automotive Finance Market, the average new car loan interest rate is 3.48% for buyers with credit scores in the range of 661 to 780.
 The average used car loan interest rate is 5.49% for purchasers with scores in the same range.